magento/devdocs/guides/v2.0/extension-dev-guide/indexing.md

 *	invalid: the original data was changed, the index should be updated
 *	working: indexing is in progress

 The Magento indexing mechanism uses the status value in reindex triggering process.
-You can check the status of an indexer in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} panel under **System > New Index Management** or manually using the [command line]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-index.html#view-indexer-status).
+You can check the status of an indexer in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} panel under **System > Tools > Index Management** or manually using the [command line]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-index.html#view-indexer-status).

 ### Indexing modes   {#m2devgde-indexing-modes}